apluslms/test-course/questionnaire/status.rst

 Status: enrollment
 ------------------
 .. questionnaire:: status_enrollment
   :title: Question with a ``enrollment`` status.
-The questionnaire is shown only to enrolled students.
+Internal students use this to enrol in the course.
   :submissions: 4
   :category: Status
   :status: enrollment